Using technical assistance to achieve outcomes despite fewer resources.

 In addition to fostering collaboration, the LI2 approach acknowledges that practitioners of public agencies and human services organizations are expected to do more with less.
 Emphasizing evidence and capacity building can help programs achieve targeted outcomes despite having fewer program resources.

-- Learn, Innovate, Improve (LI²): Enhancing Programs and Improving Lives is a new practice brief describing the LI2 process.
+- Learn, Innovate, Improve (LI²): Enhancing Programs and Improving Lives is a practice brief describing the LI2 process.

 - Learn, Innovate, Improve (LI²): Lessons from the Colorado Works Innovation Initiative is a case study brief that describes how LI2 served to facilitate innovation through a learning community of TANF programs in Colorado.